fspoettel/linkding-on-fly/README.md

 ### Pricing

-Assuming one 512MB VM and a free 3GB fly volume, this setup costs ~$3.20/month.
-Backups with B2 are free (for the first 10GB, then $0.005 per GB).
+Assuming one 256MB VM and a free 3GB fly volume, this setup fits within Fly's free tier. [^0] Backups with B2 are free as well. [^1]

+[^0]: otherwise the VM is ~$2 per month. $0.15/GB per month for the persistent volume.
+[^1]: the first 10GB are free, then $0.005 per GB.

 ### Install fly